Stability in shape optimization with second variation: Stability Theorems

-Usually the coercivity property for the augmented Lagrangian has to be proved by hand on each specific example by studying the lower bound of the spectrum of the bilinear form $\ell_{2}$ defined in Theorem \ref{theoreme:de:structure} typically thanks to Lemma \ref{diagonalisation:hessiennes}.
-Nevertheless, when $\ell_{2}$ enjoys some structural property, coercivity can be more easily checked as a consequence of the following general lemma.
+Usually the coercivity property for the second order derivative (of the functional or of the Lagrangian) has to be proven by hand on each specific example by studying the lower bound of the spectrum of the bilinear form $\ell_{2}$ defined in Theorem \ref{th:structure}, typically thanks to Lemma \ref{diagonalisation:hessiennes}.
+Nevertheless, when $\ell_{2}$ enjoys some structural property, coercivity can be more easily checked as a consequence of the following general lemma (in.